Uplift » How Long Will the Bank Hold My Settlement Check?

 Banks can also hold funds for longer if there are reasonable grounds.

-If your existing bank balance is greater than or equal to the check amount, it is possible your bank may cash the settlement check immediately.
+If your existing bank balance is greater than or equal to the check amount, it is possible your bank may cash the settlement check as soon as the same day.

-The bank typically requests two forms of ID for the cashing of a large check.
-The teller could also call the issuing bank, verifying the legitimacy of the check.
+The bank typically requests two forms of ID to cash a large check.
+The teller could also call the issuing bank to verify the check’s legitimacy.
 The teller may also ask you about the source of the check.
 This is routine bank procedure and no cause for concern.

 You should then receive your cash.
 Some banks will charge a nominal check-cashing fee.